dfuchss/fuchss.org/.posts/2024-08-30-ardoco-metrics.md

 ---
 layout: post
-title: ArDoCo Metrics Calculator
+title: ARDoCo Metrics Calculator
 date: 2024-08-30
-description: ArDoCo Metrics Calculator a tool to calculate classification and rank metrics.
+description: ARDoCo Metrics Calculator a tool to calculate classification and rank metrics.
 tags: [research, metrics, ardoco]
 categories: research
 featured: true
 ---

-🚀 **Introducing the ArDoCo Metrics Calculator!** 🚀
+🚀 **Introducing the ARDoCo Metrics Calculator!** 🚀

-We're excited to announce the release of the **ArDoCo Metrics Calculator** -- a powerful tool designed to help you calculate and aggregate **classification** and **rank metrics** for various tasks.
+We're excited to announce the release of the **ARDoCo Metrics Calculator** -- a powerful tool designed to help you calculate and aggregate **classification** and **rank metrics** for various tasks.

 ### 🎯 **Key Features**